CakeDC/search/docs/Documentation/Installation.md

 The plugin should be installed using Composer.

-Use the inline required for composer:
+Use the inline `require` for composer:
 ```
 composer require cakedc/search:3.0.*-dev
 ```